dougeby/IntuneDocs/InTuneDocs/DeployUse/create-a-device-compliance-policy-in-microsoft-intune.md

 You will have the option to deploy the policy right after saving the policy, or you can choose to deploy it later.
 The new policy displays in the **Compliance Policies** node of the **Policy** workspace.

 ## Supported policy settings
-The following table lists the compliance policy settings and the platforms they are supported.
+The following table lists the compliance policy settings and the platforms on which they are supported.

 -------------
 |Setting|iOS|Android|Windows|